Consent Page

 {% endfor %}

-Creating custom sub-categories (advanced)
+Create custom sub-categories

-In this example, "Sales" will be displayed as a sub-category on the consent page while the name of the matching customer attribute in Bloomreach Engagement will be "newsletter_sales":
+This example displays "Sales" as a sub-category on the consent page.
+The matching customer attribute in Bloomreach Engagement is newsletter_sales

 <label>